davepinch/pinchy.cc/content/topics/places/cities/united-states/washington/skagit-county/newhalem/en.wikipedia.org.md

 ---
-title: "Newhalem, Washington (Wikipedia)"
+title: "Newhalem, Washington (Wikipedia)" downstream of the Skagit River: Marblemount, Washington (Wikipedia)
 excerpt: >-
   **Newhalem** (Lushootseed: dxʷʔiyb) is a small unincorporated community on the Skagit River in the western foothills of the North Cascades, in Whatcom County, northwestern Washington, United States.
 retrieved: 2024-11-23